Avatar Aang: The Last Airbender

 The film was announced in February 2021, along with the formation of Avatar Studios, a new division of Nickelodeon dedicated to the creation of projects set in the universe of the Avatar: The Last Airbender franchise.
 By June 2022, Montgomery was attached as director.
 Principal cast members were announced in the following years, with the main voice roles from the series being mostly recast in respect to character ethnic and racial backgrounds.
-The animation was provided by Flying Bark Productions and Studio Mir, and combines 2D hand-drawn animated characters with 3D computer-animated environments.
+Animation for the film was mainly handled at Flying Bark Productions, with Studio Mir and Studio Ppuri providing additional support, combining 2D hand-drawn animated characters with 3D computer-animated environments.